DigitME2/oee_server/README.md

 The software ideally uses nginx as a reverse proxy.
 This can be installed with `sudo apt install nginx`.
 An example config is included in this repo.

+This server uses flask-migrate for migrations.
+When the server is run for the first time, it will create the database with some default values.
+After this, run `flask db stamp head` to set the database to the latest version and allow future migrations.

 To upgrade the database when updating to a new version, run

-`flask db migrate -m "your-migration-message"`

 `flask db upgrade`